400 Degrees Celsius to Fahrenheit: A complete walkthrough to Temperature Conversion

 Introduction: Celsius and Fahrenheit – A Brief History

 The two most commonly used temperature scales are Celsius (°C), also known as the centigrade scale, and Fahrenheit (°F).
-While both measure temperature, they use different reference points and scales.
+Now, while both measure temperature, they use different reference points and scales.
 Anders Celsius developed the Celsius scale in the 18th century, setting 0°C as the freezing point of water and 100°C as its boiling point at sea level.
 Gabriel Fahrenheit, also in the 18th century, created the Fahrenheit scale, where 32°F is the freezing point of water and 212°F is its boiling point at sea level.
 This difference in reference points leads to a distinct mathematical relationship between the two scales.

 The Conversion Formula: From Celsius to Fahrenheit